smhurf/lewagon_challenges/03-Maths/01/01-linear-algebra/README.md

-‼️ Do not use numpy for this challenge
+:warning: Do not use numpy for this challenge

 ## Foreword